-Inflammatory breast cancer (IBC) is a rare form of
+Inflammatory breast cancer (IBC) is an aggressive form of

-, which is simply inflammation of the breast.
-Early diagnosis and treatment are important.
-The sooner treatment is started for IBC, the more favorable the outcome.
+.
+Early diagnosis and treatment are important with IBC.
+The sooner it is found, the more favorable the outcome.

 Breast Changes Associated With IBC

 Skin changes that resemble the skin of an orange and/or inversion of the nipple may be signs of IBC.

 Copyright © Nucleus Medical Media, Inc.

 Cancer occurs when cells in the body divide without control or order.
 Eventually these uncontrolled cells form a growth or tumor.
 The term cancer refers to malignant growths.
 These growths invade nearby tissues and spread to other parts of the body.
 It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.

 The average age for women with IBC (59 years old) is lower than that of women with other breast cancers.
 Other factors that may increase your chance of IBC include: African American raceObesityHistory of flattening, crusting, or retraction of the nipple